The history of C#

 C# version 6.0

-With versions 3.0 and 5.0, C# had added some impressive features in an object oriented language.
-With version 6.0, it would go away from doing a dominant killer feature and instead release many features that delighted users of the language.
+With versions 3.0 and 5.0, C# had added major new features in an object-oriented language.
+With version 6.0, it would go away from doing a dominant killer feature and instead release many smaller features that made C# programming more productive.
 Here are some of them:

 - Static imports